-Buckling-restrained braced (BRB) frames have received much attention in recent years in the U.S., and other authors have extensively covered the latest research and knowledge on this topic (Sabelli et al. 2003, Uang and Nakashima, 2004).
+Buckling-restrained braced (BRB) frames have received much attention in recent years in the U.S., and other authors have extensively covered the latest research and knowledge on this topic.
 Design requirements for BRB frames will be included in the 2005 Edition of the Seismic Provisions for Structural Steel Buildings, published by the American Institute of Steel Construction, even though at this time, most BRB systems are proprietary (as a result, testing of components and representative sub-assemblies are typically required).
 Many uniaxial tests of diverse types of BRBs have been conducted to date, consistently exhibiting stable hysteresis behavior (with full hysteresis loops) and excellent low-cycle fatigue life.
 Limited subassembly test results have showed some undesirable failure modes, typically due to buckling and cracking of gusset plates.
-However, it was observed in those cases that similar failures would have occurred in all types of braced frames pushed to the same displacement histories (López et al., 2002), highlighting the limited knowledge and significant need for further research on the behavior of braced frames (with their surrounding frames) in general.
+However, it was observed in those cases that similar failures would have occurred in all types of braced frames pushed to the same displacement histories, highlighting the limited knowledge and significant need for further research on the behavior of braced frames (with their surrounding frames) in general.